Zhekai-Liu/Mathematics_analysis_Mylecture_handouts/README.md

 # Lecture-handouts
-My leture handouts on the mathematics analysis, were prepared for the first-year math students who are in the experimental class in JLU.
+My lecture handouts on the mathematics analysis, were prepared for the first-year math students who are in the experimental class in JLU.